tirthparikh/TemPy-docs/source/index.html.md

 To make a Block a dynamic, so it can contain different contents each request/use, we can use TemPy's `Content` class.

-Those elements are just containers with no html representation, at render time his childs will be rendered inside the `Content`'s father. `Content` can have a fixed content so it can be used as 'html invisible box' (this fixed content can, however, be dynamic), or it can just have a name.
+Those elements are just containers with no html representation, at render time this children will be rendered inside the `Content`'s father. `Content` can have a fixed content so it can be used as 'html invisible box' (this fixed content can, however, be dynamic), or it can just have a name.

 Every TemPy objects can contain extra data that will not be rendered, you can manage this extra data with the `TemPyClass.data()` api as if it's a common dictionary.
 At render time TemPy will search into the extra data of the `Content` container, and recursively into his parents, looking for a key matching the `Content`'s name.
 If it's found then it's value is used in rendering.